-That refers to the non-perishable food.
+That refers to non-perishable food.
 Buy perishables in quantities that you can use before they go bad since you can get them every other day, or whenever you are in port.
-There are no restrictions in which food you may take on board.
+There are no restrictions on which food you may take on board.
 Do not forget to get snacks and enough drinking water.

 It is a good idea to make a list according to meals – breakfast, lunch, dinner.
-So for breakfast you would normally buy milk, cereals, bagels, eggs, ham, jams, butter and bread.
-For lunch you can have anything you want.
+So for breakfast, you would normally buy milk, cereals, bagels, eggs, ham, jams, butter and bread.
+For lunch, you can have anything you want.
 But if you want to keep it simple, buy foods that can be assembled into some light salads or sandwiches.

-That includes lettuce, different vegetables, canned tuna, pasta, cheese and some meat, like chicken for example.
+That includes lettuce, different vegetables, canned tuna, pasta, cheese, and some meat, like chicken for example.
 Dinners usually require a bit more planning.
-You need to comply everyone’s tastes and habits – whether they are vegetarian or not – and also, you should keep in mind the very groceries you are going to buy.
+You need to comply with everyone’s tastes and habits – whether they are vegetarian or not – and also, you should keep in mind the very groceries you are going to buy.

 Snacks are also important to have on your sailing food list, especially if you are taking children with you.
-Potato chips, granola bars, cookies, chocolate and dried fruit all fall into that category.
+Potato chips, granola bars, cookies, chocolate, and dried fruit all fall into that category.

 When it comes to drinks, the rule of thumb is 1.5 liters/person/day.
 Also, do not forget to buy enough (or some more) soda and beers.
 You will most definitely end up drinking more of both than you do at home.
 Coffee and tea should also be on the list.